Nysa, Poland: World wars and interbellum

 During World War II the Germans established a subcamp of the Gross-Rosen concentration camp, three forced-labour camps, and several working parties of the Stalag VIII-B/344 prisoner-of-war camp at Łambinowice.
-The city's German population was mostly evacuated before the advancing Eastern Front, with some 2,000 mostly ill people and elders remaining.
-The city was conquered by the Red Army on 24 March 1945.
+The town's German population was mostly evacuated before the advancing Eastern Front, with some 2,000 mostly ill and elderly people remaining.
+The town was conquered by the Red Army on 24 March 1945.
 Soviet troops then raped dozens of women, including nuns, teenage girls and elderly women, murdered 27 nuns and six monks, and set fire to an old people's home with the elderly locked inside.

 The town was placed preliminarily under Polish administration in accordance with the Potsdam Agreement and renamed to the historic Polish Nysa.
 The remaining German population of Nysa was expelled.
 Expulsions started in mid-June 1945, carried out by the Soviet-organized Polish militia who surrounded settlements, entered homes, and asked their inhabitants to leave their home with them.
 In the following years, new Polish settlers, some whom were themselves expelled or resettled from what is now western Ukraine (see: Kresy), made Nysa their new home.

 After the war, Polish troops were stationed in Nysa until 2001, when they were relocated to Kłodzko.